-Intentional Communities are privately funded and operated residential complexes designed to support individuals with disabilities with both residential, housing, room and board, and non residential services, education, independent living skills, social recreation, including complexes specifically designed for individuals with a certain type of disability.
+Intentional Communities are privately funded and operated residential complexes designed to support individuals with disabilities with both residential (housing, room and board) and non-residential services (education, independent living skills, social recreation), including complexes specifically designed for individuals with a certain type of disability.
 Individuals without disabilities may also live in the complexes, but play a role in the support of the residents with disabilities.
-These settings have been determined as having the characteristics of a provider owned and controlled setting.
+These settings have been determined as having the characteristics of a provider-owned and controlled setting.

 The State has identified three intentional community settings in urban geographic areas of Arizona, two of which are in development and planned for completion during the Transition Plan period.
 It is understood the compliance of a setting cannot be determined unit it is operational and occupied by members.
 However, it is imperative for the settings to be identified in an effort for technical assistance to be provided and the HCBS Rules to be considered, at the earliest stage, in the planning and construction of new settings.
-Although the organizations operating these complexes are not Medicaid vendors, some individuals residing there may be Medicaid members who are receiving Medicaid funded services, primarily off site services such as employment support services.
-Two of the three identified settings are transitional in nature and primarily focused on supporting individuals with disabilities to meet personal goals and integrate into their community while transitioning from youth to adulthood, and, therefore to prepare them to live independently in the community.
-The third, and remaining, setting provides residential supports with an emphasis on community integration, e.g. meaningful day activities such as employment or volunteering.
+Although the organizations operating these complexes are not Medicaid vendors, some individuals residing there may be Medicaid members who are receiving Medicaid funded services, primarily off-site services such as employment support services.
+Two of the three identified settings are transitional in nature and primarily focused on supporting individuals with disabilities to meet personal goals and integrate into their community.
+The third, and remaining, setting provides residential supports with an emphasis on community integration (e.g. meaningful day activities such as employment or volunteering).
 Therefore, the settings align with the current compliance level assessed for all setting types.
 The State asserts, based upon preliminary discussions with leadership from two of the organizations, that the settings will be in a position to comply with the HCBS Rules with modifications by the end of the Transition Plan period.

-For the purposes of the Transition Plan and the individual site specific assessments, the intentional community settings will be incorporated into the group home category as a sub setting type (page 127) and will be assessed for compliance using the group home monitoring tools.
+For the purposes of the Transition Plan and the individual site specific assessments, the intentional community settings will be incorporated into the group home category as a sub-setting type (page 145) and will be assessed for compliance using the group home monitoring tools.